Alexander II of Russia: Reaction after 1866

 An attempted assassination in 1866 started a more conservative period that lasted until his death.
 The Tsar made a series of new appointments, replacing liberal ministers with conservatives.
-Under Minister of Education Dmitry Tolstoy, liberal university courses and subjects that encouraged critical thinking were replaced by a more traditional curriculum, and from 1871 onwards only students from gimnaziya schools could progress to university.
+Under Minister of Education Dmitry Tolstoy, liberal university courses and subjects that encouraged critical thinking were replaced by a more traditional curriculum, and from 1871 onwards only students from gymnasiums could progress to university.
 In 1879, governor-generals were established with powers to prosecute in military courts and exile political offenders.
 The government also held show trials with the intention of deterring others from revolutionary activity, but after cases such as the Trial of the 193 where sympathetic juries acquitted many of the defendants, this was abandoned.

 Suppression of separatist movements

 After Alexander II became Emperor of Russia and King of Poland in 1855, he substantially relaxed the strict and repressive regime that had been imposed on Congress Poland after the November Uprising of 1830–1831.